not-your-pancake/LooperApp/README.md

 I created this App for fun.
-Mainly to get an idea how andriod studio works and to play with kotline java actually. ofcourse I took help from AI.
+Mainly to get an idea how andriod studio works and to play with kotline java actually.
+Ofcourse I took help from AI.
-In this era I think " It doesn't matter how you made it but what ave you made sucessfully? "
+In this era I think " It doesn't matter how you made it but what you have made sucessfully? "

 Background story
 One day after having a dream after taking with my wife over phone call I saw a dream about making an app where